Hong Kong Wants China To Be Held Accountable For 1989 Tiananmen Crackdown

 — The Daily Beast (@thedailybeast) May 26, 2019

-On Sunday morning, scores of protesters marched to China’s main representative “liaison” office in Beijing, chanting slogans and holding signs including “the people will not forget”.
+On Sunday morning, scores of protesters marched to China’s main representative “liaison” office in Beijing, chanting slogans and holding signs including “the people will not forget.”
 Several protesters carried yellow umbrellas with them, referring to the 2014 pro-democracy “umbrella revolution” that took place in Hong Kong to demand that the critics of the Chinese regime not be sent to mainland China to face trial.
 The country has proposed an extradition law which would force critics of the regime to be sent to mainland China, but lawyers, business people, and diplomats in Hong Kong are committed to ensuring that the law is not enforced.

 Wu Chi-wai, who heads the city’s main opposition Democratic Party, said that China has a history of suppressing popular dissent.